Discrete triangulated categories: Derived-discrete algebras

 \begin{proof} As $\mod{\Lambda}$ is the module category of a finite-dimensional algebra (in particular modular) and $\Db(\Lambda)$ is $\mod{\Lambda}$-discrete, the triangulated category $\Db(\Lambda)$ is cone finite by \hyref{Theorem}{thm:discrete-characterisations}(iii).
 Moreover, any bounded heart $\sH$ is finite by \hyref{Proposition}{prop:BPP-results}.
 Therefore, $\Db(\Lambda)$ is discrete with respect to $\sH$ by \hyref{Theorem}{thm:discrete-characterisations}(i). \end{proof}

 \hyref{Propositions}{prop:BPP-results} and \ref{prop:DDC-heart-independence} show that \hyref{Conjecture}{conj:Vossieck} holds for $\Db(\LLambda)$.
-When $r >1$ these categories even enjoy a property slightly stronger than $\sH$-discreteness.
-Note that in the next proposition we drop the finite global dimension assumption and allow $n = r$.
+When $r>1$, these categories even enjoy a property slightly stronger than classical Vossieck-discreteness, i.e.\ $\sH$-discreteness with respect to the standard heart: classes of cohomology modules of indecomposable complexes are even unique.
+For this statement, we can relax the finite global dimension assumption and allow $n = r$.